eonarheim/eonarheim.github.io/docs/sound.md

 <pre>sound.setLoop(loop : boolean)</pre>
 --------------

-Sets the looping property, if set to true the sound will loop forever.
+Sets the looping property.
+If set to true, the sound will loop forever.

 <pre>sound.load()</pre>
 --------------